 For equipment violations, you must bring a copy of your citation and the modified vehicle to the Fairbanks Police Department for inspection at 911 Cushman Street.

-3. Drop-off payments in the secure drop box located just outside the south entrance of City Hall at 800 Cushman Street.
+4. Drop-off payments in the secure drop box located just outside the south entrance of City Hall at 800 Cushman Street.

 If you would like to request that your fine be converted to community work service (CWS), you must formally contest the ticket and ask the judge or magistrate to reduce your fine to CWS (see above information on contesting tickets).

-Almost all uniform citations have mandatory points assigned in accordance with the schedule established by the State of Alaska.
+Many citations have mandatory points assigned in accordance with the schedule established by the State of Alaska.
 These points are applied against your license once you pay the citation, are found guilty of the offense, or fail to respond to the citation and a default judgment is entered against you.
 To find out how many points you have or how to reduce the points that have accumulated on your license, visit the State of Alaska Division of Motor Vehicles (DMV) website at http://doa.alaska.gov/dmv/ or visit the DMV at 1979 Peger Road, Fairbanks, or call (907) 269-5551.
 The City does not regulate or administer accumulation of points.
 To determine how point deductions affect your insurance, contact your insurance company directly.